tianocore/edk2-pytool-library/docs/contributor/developing.md

    6. change working directory to the root of the cloned repository.

-3. Install development dependencies into this virtual environment
+3. Uninstall any copy of edk2-pytool-library

     ``` cmd
-    pip install --upgrade -r requirements.txt
-    ```

-4. Uninstall any copy of edk2-pytool-library

-    ``` cmd
     pip uninstall edk2-pytool-library
     ```

-5. Install from local source (run command from root of repo)
+4. Install from local source (run command from root of repo)

     ``` cmd
-    pip install -e .
+    pip install -e .[dev]
     ```

-6. To support spell checking / validation NodeJs and cspell are used.
+5. To support spell checking / validation NodeJs and cspell are used.

     * Install NodeJS from <https://nodejs.org/en/>
     * Use npm to install cspell.